-The Syama Complex, located in the south of Mali, West Africa approximately 30km from the Côte d’Ivoire border and 300km southeast of the capital Bamako, comprises the Syama Underground Mine and the Tabakoroni Open Pit Mine.
+The Syama Gold Mine, located in the south of Mali, West Africa approximately 30km from the Côte d’Ivoire border and 300km southeast of the capital Bamako, comprises the Syama Underground Mine and the Tabakoroni Open Pit Mine.

 The Syama Underground Mine is owned by Société des Mines de Syama S.A.
 (SOMISY).
-Resolute has a 80% interest in SOMISY and the Government of Mali has a 20% interest in SOMISY.
-Tabakoroni is owned by Société des Mines de Finkolo SA (SOMIFI) of which Resolute currently owns 100% through its wholly owned subsidiary, Resolute (Finkolo) Pty Ltd. The Government of Mali is entitled to a 10% free carried interest in SOMIFI.
+Resolute’s asset ownership of Syama is an 80% interest in SOMISY and the Government of Mali has a 20% interest in SOMISY.
+Tabakoroni is owned by Société des Mines de Finkolo SA (SOMIFI) of which Resolute owns 90% through its wholly owned subsidiary, Resolute (Finkolo) Pty Ltd. The Government of Mali owns a 10% free carried interest in SOMIFI.

 Syama Solar Hybrid Power Station